 The impact of CVAs for commercial landlords

-The restrictions introduced as a result of COVID-19 have further highlighted the problems landlords have been facing, particular in the retail sector, with many of the usual remedies for recovering rent from their commercial tenants now restricted:
+The restrictions introduced as a result of COVID-19 have further highlighted the problems landlords have been facing.
+This is particularly true for those in the retail sector, with many of the usual remedies for recovering rent from their commercial tenants now restricted:

-- There is currently a stay on possession proceedings which, although now expired, means landlords have to file and a reactivation notice confirming they wish to have the case in question listed, relisted, heard or referred.
+- There is currently a stay on possession proceedings.
+Although now expired, this means landlords have to file and a reactivation notice confirming they wish to have the case in question listed, relisted, heard or referred.